paolino/book-a-visit/semantic.md

 ## Introduction

-Booking a visit is about deciding time and place for a professional to give his/her services, and organizing events during the necessary time to fulfill the service.
+Booking a visit is about deciding time and place for a professional to give his/her services, and easing interaction during the necessary time to fulfill the service.

 In the documentation we will refer to the professional as the _giver_ and to the client as the _taker_ , to both together as _parts_ and to the services as a _visit_.
 Deciding a span of time and place is the generally referred as taking an _appointment_.